Taijcat/quickshell-island/README.md

 # quickshell-island
-Dynamic floating island for quickshell for Hyprland.
+Dynamic floating island in quickshell for Hyprland.
 Ships with gruvbox, but is compatible with any theme thanks to a generic palette. <br> <br>

 The following command needs to be run to access the Control Center Home.
 ```sh